 Desaturation – Why You Shouldn’t Use It

-Taking the colour saturation down to zero might seem like an obvious way to turn an image into black-and-white.
+Taking the color saturation down to zero might seem like an obvious way to turn an image into black-and-white.
 But this is probably the worst way to make a black-and-white image.

-Here’s a comparison of two conversions of an X-Rite colour test card.
-The centre image is the result of a simple desaturation.
-Notice how the colours on the third row down have been converted to very similar shades of grey.
+Here’s a comparison of two conversions of an X-Rite color test card.
+The center image is the result of a simple desaturation.
+Notice how the colors on the third row down have been converted to very similar shades of grey.
 Compare this to the right-hand image which is a Grayscale conversion.

 Keeping Your Options Open With Adjustment Layers

 Whenever you’re editing an image, it’s always a good idea to do it non-destructively.
 As long as your image is open in Photoshop, you can use the History Panel for this purpose.
 Once you save your image, its history is discarded.

 This is the case when making a black-and-white conversion using the ‘Image > Adjustments’ menu options.
 It will make changes to the image directly.

 A better way to work is to use Photoshop’s Adjustment Layers.

 You can turn these on and off and tweak the corresponding adjustments as often as you wish without modifying the pixels in the underlying layers.
 They can also be combined with layer masks to apply their effects to specific parts of your image.